 How To Get Away With Murder.
 Insecure.
 Black-ish.
 Empire.
 Atlanta.
 Even poor, long-gone Pitch.
 Each and every one of these shows, along with a long line of others, owes a massive debt to the one, the only, the forever iconic, Scandal, which will shutter its doors for good tonight, April 19, with series finale “Over A Cliff.”
-Although Scandal, with its Emmy-attracting performances, rainbow-colored cast, and soapy tendencies, now seems pretty par for the course as television becomes more inclusive, and cinematic by the week, it’s important to remember TV wasn’t always like this.
+Although Scandal, with its Emmy-attracting performances, rainbow-coloured cast, and soapy tendencies, now seems pretty par for the course as television becomes more inclusive, and cinematic by the week, it’s important to remember TV wasn’t always like this.

 In just the year before Olivia Pope (Kerry Washington) captured our hearts and Twitter fingers, women of color like Jurnee Smollett-Bell, Carmen Ejogo, and Natalie Martinez were all playing second fiddle to white men.
 By now, they’ve all led their own series: dearly departed Underground, The Girlfriend Experience, along with the upcoming True Detective season 3, and ABC’s new The Crossing, respectively.

 Nearly everything about Scandal’s DNA has cemented it as an unimpeachable foremother to the television renaissance we can now enjoy in 2018, and it should be remembered as such.